ToshioCP/Gtk4-tutorial/gfm/sec3.md

 So, readers should be careful of the contexts to find the meaning of "object".
 In many cases, object and instance are the same.

+The function `gtk_application_new` has two parameters.

+- Application ID (com.github.ToshioCP.pr1).
+It is used to distinguish applications by the system.
+The format is reverse-DNS.
+See [GNOME Developer Documentation -- Application ID](https://developer.gnome.org/documentation/tutorials/application-id.html) for further information.

+- Application flag (G\_APPLICATION\_DEFAULT\_FLAGS).
+If the application runs without any arguments, the flag is G\_APPLICATION\_DEFAULT\_FLAGS.
+Otherwise, you need other flags.
+See [GIO API reference](https://docs.gtk.org/gio/flags.ApplicationFlags.html) for further information.

 To compile this, the following command needs to be run.
 The string `pr1.c` is the filename of the C source code above.

+Notice: If your GLib-2.0 version is older than 2.74, use `G_APPLICATION_FLAGS_NONE` instead of `G_APPLICATION_DEFAULT_FLAGS`.
+It is an old flag replaced by `G_APPLICATION_DEFAULT_FLAGS` and deprecated since version 2.74.
+However, many distributions use GLib-2.0 version 2.72 or older, for example, Ubuntu 22.04 LTS.

 ~~~
 $ gcc `pkg-config --cflags gtk4` pr1.c `pkg-config --libs gtk4`